Türkiye travel advice

 Terrorism

 Turkish security officials may set up roadblocks or close streets when they receive reports on specific threats.
-It is common to have a proactive police presence.
+It is common for Turkish police to patrol proactively and conduct routine ID checks.

 Mountaineering and hiking